Florian-Barthel/splatviz/README.md

 ### Load Widget
 Once you run the run_main.py file, the viewer will directly load the first scene that is found in the data directory you have specified.
-You can change the scene by clicking the <b>Browse</b>> button.
-You will be displayed a list of available .ply files or .yml files that correspond to compressed gaussian scenes using
+You can change the scene by clicking the <b>Browse</b>button.
+You will be displayed a list of available .ply files (or .yml files that correspond to compressed gaussian scenes using
-<a href="https://fraunhoferhhi.github.io/Self-Organizing-Gaussians/">this</a> compression method.
+<a href="https://fraunhoferhhi.github.io/Self-Organizing-Gaussians/">this</a> compression method).
 Additionally, you can also view
 multiple 3D scenes at once.
 Simply click <b>Add Scene</b>, which loads the same scene as before and then change the scene.
 The scenes are either rendered next to each other or in a split screen mode when activating the <b>Splitscreen</b> checkbox.